cbg-ethz/V-pipe/README.md

 - **conda**

   Conda is a cross-platform package management system and an environment manager application.
+Snakemake uses mamba as a package manager.

 - **Snakemake**